DougTheDruid/SoT-ESP-Framework/README.md

 # Doug's Python SoT ESP Framework
 Hello all!
 This is a framework to develop an SoT ESP Hack, all utilizing Python.
 This is a trimmed down version of a personal creation I utilize actively.
-This is a great foundation for someone who is looking to get started in ESP hacks for Sea of Thieves and maybe even other UE4 games!
+This is a great foundation for someone who is looking to get started in ESP hacks for SoT and maybe even other UE4 games!
 The code should be loaded with comments to help you grasp the "how" and "why" of basic memory editing and data display with Python.
-While this is intended for use within Sea of Thieves specifically, there is a lot of resources utilized which could be useful in memory reading/editing for almost any game/program.
+While this is intended for use within SoT specifically, there is a lot of resources utilized which could be useful in memory reading/editing for almost any game/program.

 This hack has the following implemented: